ChengHsiangLu/Myofibroblast/README.md

 [x y z]=intersect(1:length(y3),y3);
 pcarankmatrix(:,3)=z;

-%contains the rank of each feature in the original order
-%for the first three principal components
+%contains the rank of each feature in the original order for the first three principal components

 dlmwrite('pcarankmatrix.txt', pcarankmatrix,'delimiter','\t')